-Once the Supportive Housing site is identified, BC Housing will invite the prequalified operators on the Source List pertaining to the site region to respond to a Request for Proposal (RFP) by submitting a proposal on operating the identified site, including operating budget, staffing schedule, current operational capacity, and service plan specific to the identified site.
+a.
+Establish a new Temporary Winter Shelter by BC Housing - Once a new Temporary Winter Shelter is permitted to operate as a shelter, BC Housing will invite the prequalified operators on the Source List pertaining to the site region to respond to a Request for Proposal (RFP) by submitting a proposal on operating the identified shelter, including operating budget, staffing schedule, current operational capacity, and service plan specific to the identified shelter.
 Award shall be made to the invited operator whose submitted proposal provides the best solution to BC Housing and in some cases, who demonstrates its capacity to support rapid mobilization of the services.